wilsonzlin/minify-html/notes/Parsing.md

 To see some complex inputs, check out the [various fuzzing inputs](../fuzz/in).

+## Limitations

+- Input must be UTF-8.
+- All HTML is interpreted as HTML5.
+- [Escaped and double-escaped](./Script%20data.md) script content are not supported.

 ## EOF

 If the input ends while in the middle of a tag or attribute value, that tag/attribute is closed, as well as all ancestor tags.